Browning Ridgeline Trail Camera Review

 Day photos are really good, which is what we have come to expect from a Browning trail camera.
 They have good color, good clarity and stop motion very well.
 Night pictures are sharp and clear when the animal is close to the camera, but dims significantly at 20+ feet.
 This is not that unusual for a no glow trail camera.
 Overall, day pictures are a real strength whereas we would consider the night pictures to be fairly average.

+Night IR Blur Test The equipment for the test consists of a target moving along a track from left to right at a constant speed controlled by a stepper motor and a sensor to trigger the capture of a picture near the center of the field of view of a trail camera.
 The target is moving at 1.25 feet per second and is 10 feet from the camera at the center of field of view.
 The test is conducted in a dark room.
 Two pictures are taken, one with the target not moving and one with the target in motion.
 A visual comparison can now be made of the two pictures.
-All settings that affect the quality of night photos will be tested.
+All settings that affect the quality of night photos will be tested. |

-No Motion
+Economy No Motion |

-W/ Motion
+Economy W/ Motion |

-Long Range
+Long Range No Motion |

-Long Range
+Long Range W/ Motion |

 What if you purchase from us and aren't happy with the image quality?